CourtHive/tods-competition-factory/documentation/docs/apis/tournament-engine-api.md

 - participantIds: array of targeted participantIds
 - participantRoles: array of targeted participantRoles
 - participantTypes: array of targeted participantTypes
-- positionedOnly: participantIds positioned in structures `[true, false, undefined]`
+- positionedParticipants: participantIds positioned in structures `[true, false, undefined]`
 - signInStatus: SIGNED_IN or SIGNED_OUT

 ---